akshayaithal98/Tableau/README.md

 1. Yearly Sales Review : Interactive Dashboard of  Sales data

 2. Customer Churn Analysis : Exploratory Data Analysis of Customer Churn dataset to identify the patterns and building interactive dashboard summarizing the results      obtained using Tableau

+3. Order Freight KPI Dashboard : Building Data schema using multiple datsets and performing Exploratory Data Analysis and summarizing the results using KPI Dashboard.